 Finding those dedicated experts, Your Trading Partners, to make your Wealth Building Plan work is a primary mission of The Diversified Trader.

 If you’ve been involved in the trading and investing arena for any length of time, you know how varied and confusing the marketplace really is.
 With all the different Systems and Methods vying for your attention, there’s no effective way to determine what’s good and what’s bad by listening to the promotions.
 The failure rate among wealth builders is very high and is in part based on this phenomenon of not knowing which way to turn.

-It’s very hard to know how a system will work.
-The key to winning isn’t in the system as much as it is in the execution of the method.
+It’s very hard to know how any system will work.
+The key to winning isn’t in the system as much as it is in the execution of the Method.
 Too many systems are based on back-test results and curve fitted to the historical data to make the test look good and then touted as being a viable trading system.